 Halloween is a fun time for children and adults alike.
 Ghouls, goblins, ghosts, fairy princesses, and superheroes are all out to play!
 It’s difficult to imagine the innocent, exciting, and much-anticipated night of Halloween turning into a dreaded homeowner's insurance claim.
 While rare, homeowner's insurance claims are something to be cautious of during this peak time of activity.
 Below are a few tips and tricks to help you prepare yourself for the friendly faces that are sure to come knocking for candy tomorrow evening!

-It makes sense to make sure your walkway is cleared of all debris, but remember back to your childhood and how many times you cut through a neighbor’s yard instead of using the pathway.
-Blow or rake the leaves and sticks off your yard, fill in any holes, and skip a day of lawn watering so that your yard is not wet, muddy and overly slippery.
+It makes sense to make sure your walkway is cleared of all debris but if you remember back to your childhood, how many times did you cut through a neighbor’s yard instead of using the pathway?
+Blow or rake the leaves and sticks off your yard, fill in any holes, and skip a day of lawn watering so that your yard is not wet, muddy, and overly slippery.
 Keep in mind how children might access your front porch when putting up Halloween decorations, especially those that involve power cords.
 Along these lines, take a few moments to repair loose porch railings, and repair any loose walkway stones.

 As much as our dogs and cats are part of the family, extra guests can make pets nervous, especially with many ghosts and goblins ringing the doorbell.
 A nervous pet may dart outside resulting in a lost dog or a hurt child.
 Instead, give them their own safe place during trick-or-treating and confine them to a room with food and water.
 It will make for an easier night for the whole family, furbabies included.